emdecr/life-overview-base/README.md

 ## Content

-The week are being filled with data from a single array full of objects.
+The components are being filled with data from a single array full of objects.
-In my own project I've created an endpoint that brings back an array specifically formatted objects.
+In <a href="https://emilydelacruz.com/life-overview" target="_blank">my own project</a> I've created an endpoint that brings back an array with specifically formatted objects.
 Each object has a `week`, `date`, `title` and `content` property.

 It's looks like this: